 TightVNC is one of the better free VNC apps.
-Among the features is the ability to hide the icon in the notification area making it hard for employees to know when the boss is peeking in.
-In this article I'll show you how to install TightVNC, hide the icon, and prevent the wallpaper from disappearing from the users desktop when you remote in.
-Basically you'll be able to remote in without the user knowing you're logged in.
-Of course you can only do this on machines which you own and you must tell your employees that this software is installed and that you'll be checking in from time to time.
+Among the features is the ability to hide the icon in the notification area.
+This makes it hard for employees to know when the boss is peeking in.
+In this article, I'll show you how to install TightVNC, hide the icon, and prevent the wallpaper from disappearing from the users desktop when you remote in.
+Basically, you'll be able to remote in without the user knowing you're logged in.
+Of course, you can only do this on machines which you own, and you must tell your employees that this software is installed and that you'll be checking in from time to time.

-After you have a static address then write it down.
+After you have a static address, write it down.
 Visit TightVNC.com and download the version for your OS.
 With these steps done were ready to begin the install.
-For this tutorial I'm using TightVNC version 2.5.1 and installing onto Win7 64bit.
+For this tutorial, I'm using TightVNC version 2.5.1 and installing onto Win7 64bit.

 2) The next screen has several options regarding file associations, server options, and firewall exceptions.
 Make sure all boxes are checked and click next.